SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/Notes_Lesson1_JavaScriptBasics.md

 - When making a line wrap using a backward slash, the backward slash must be the last character on that line.
 Even one space after the slash results in a SyntaxError.

+- Because a function declaration:

+  - 'creates'  the function
+  - creates a variable with the function name with the function as the value

+  re-assigning the function name i.e. that local variable really, shadows the actual function!

 #### More questions and answers